 These artificial teeth are used to replace one missing tooth or several consecutive teeth (partial dentures), or an entire jaw of missing teeth (full dentures).
-Dentures allow patients with missing teeth to maintain their facial structure, and to speak and chew properly.
+Dentures help patients with missing teeth maintain their facial structure, and to speak and chew properly.

 Periodontal (Gum) Therapy

 Gum disease can infect tissues of the mouth, including the alveolar bone, cementum, gingiva, periodontal ligament and gums.
 If the disease is detected in its early stages, your dentist will recommend non-surgical preventive therapy.
 Otherwise, treatment methods will depend on the type and severity of the disease.

 TMJ Disorder Treatment

 The temporomandibular joint (or TMJ) is a hinge joining your jaw to the temporal bones of your skull.
 Disorder in this joint can cause a host of issues with your jaw and facial muscles, including painful symptoms.
 Our dentists can detect, diagnose and provide a treatment plan for TMJ Disorder, to help alleviate pain and teeth grinding.